slowernews/wisdom-tldr/README.md

 > *'Half of the game is learning how to forget events in the past that eat away at you and cloud your reason.'*

 > *'Stop looking for happiness in the same place where you lost it.'*

-> *'Memories need sleep to get consolidated.
-Sleep deprivation is bad for memory.
-Stress also.'*

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*